supasuma/react-teaching/src/pages/2-react-component-lesson.md

 **User defined Components & Props go together like peas & carrots**

-##Props are read only
+###Props are read only

 So for anything in your app that needs to be dynamic / changeable use `state`.
 Though keep in mind that the dynamic / changeable state of a parent component can be used to set the props of its child or children components.

 Props:

->Props are short for properties.
-These are static properties on a React component that are immutable (cannot be changed).
+>Static properties on a React component that are immutable.

 State: